 We compete for investments with other BDCs and investment funds, as well as traditional financial services companies such as commercial banks and other sources of funding.
 Moreover, alternative investment vehicles, such as hedge funds, private equity funds and mezzanine funds, also make investments in Middle Market private U.S. companies.
 As a result, competition for investment opportunities in private U.S. companies may continue to intensify, particularly as these entities continue to raise large amounts of capital.
 Many of our competitors are substantially larger and have considerably greater financial, technical and marketing resources than we do.
 For example, some competitors may have a lower cost of capital and access to funding sources that are not available to us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments than we have.
 These characteristics could allow our competitors to consider a wider variety of investments, establish more relationships and offer better pricing and more flexible structuring than we are able to do.
 We may lose investment opportunities if we do not match our competitors' pricing, terms and structure.
-If we are forced to match our competitors' pricing, terms and structure.
-If we are forced to match our competitors' pricing, terms and structure.
+If we are forced to match our competitors' pricing, terms and structure, we may not be able to achieve acceptable returns on our investments or may bear substantial risk of capital loss.
 A significant increase in the number and/or the size of our competitors in this target market could force us to accept less attractive investment terms.
 Furthermore, many of our competitors may have greater experience operating under, or are not subject to, the regulatory restrictions under the 1940 Act that are imposed on us as a BDC.